espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/coverage.rst

 ESP-IDF Coverage
 ===============================

-Source code coverage is data indicating the count and frequency of every program execution path that has been taken within a program runtime. `Gcov <https://en.wikipedia.org/wiki/Gcov>`_ is a GCC tool that, when used in concert with the compiler, can generate log files indicating the execution count of each line of a source code.
+Source code coverage is data indicating the count and frequency of every program execution path that has been taken within a program runtime. `GCOV <https://en.wikipedia.org/wiki/Gcov>`_ is a GCC tool that, when used in concert with the compiler, can generate log files indicating the execution count of each line of a source code.

 Your ESP-IDF project should be configured to generate ``gcda/gcno`` coverage files using ``gcov``.
 Please read `GCOV Code Coverage <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/app_trace.html#gcov-source-code-coverage>`_ to learn more about code coverage with GCOV in ESP-IDF projects.